discos/characterization/docs/dev.rst

 Push the code and open a pull request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If ``tox`` is happy, you can commit your code and push it to the repository.
-Write in the commit message the issue ID of your task.
-For instance, if the
+Insert in the commit message the issue ID of your task.
+For instance,
-issue ID of your task is 77, you write:
+if the issue ID of your task is 77, write:

    .. code-block:: console